 Christian Elijah Mayo is a Stunt Player, Assistant Director, and Parkour Program Director.
 He was born in Long Beach, raised in Los Angeles, and studied business at SDSU.
 He began training in the martial arts at age 6 and has been exploring muay Thai, wrestling, and jiu-jitsu his entire life.
 Mayo now enjoys climbing, archery, parkour, float tanks, flow states, and BJJ.

 RobinAcroYoga InstructorRobin has been practicing acroyoga for over 6 years.
 He fell in love with the practice the very first time he was put up in the air.
 “It’s a very special feeling, flying.”
 What Robin enjoys more than taking flight is giving people that same feeling of playing upside down.
 He and his co-teacher Todd fill their classes with fun, laughs, and new adventures in the air.
 When not teaching, you can find him at one of the touchstone gyms in SoCal or at your local crag.
 Say hi and play.

 Steve ArcosVinyasa Yoga Instructor

-I love yoga.
-The moment you step foot in my class you will know this.
-I spent my childhood (and my adult life) collecting comic books and wishing that I had superpowers.
-With yoga, I have accomplished that life long dream.
-When you do something you love there is a passion that is present that is undeniable and visceral.
-My superpower isn’t my flexibility or strength.
-My power is my passion and my ability to care about and inspire my students’ journey.
-I believe in the power of intention.
-I believe in the power of laughter.
-I believe in the power that each of us brings to our practice.
+Steve loves yoga.
+The moment you step foot in his class you will know this.
+Steve spent his childhood (and his adult life) collecting comic books and wishing that he had superpowers.
+With yoga, he has accomplished that lifelong dream.
+When you do something you love there is a passion that is present; that is undeniable and visceral.
+His superpower isn’t his flexibility or strength: His power is his passion and his ability to care about and inspire his students’ journeys.
+Steve believes in the power of intention.
+He believes in the power of laughter.
+He believes in the power that each of us brings to our practice.